MPH Occupational Health

 This unit introduces students to the theoretical knowledge that underpins qualitative research and also introduces students to a number of well used qualitative methodologies.
-As well as online and web-based readings, students will also have the opportunity to undertake a number of practical exercises, which will contribute towards the assessment of this unit.
-This enables students to practically apply what they have learnt to real-life practice.
+As well as online and web-based readings, students will also have the opportunity to undertake a practical exercise, which will contribute towards the assessment of this unit.
+This enables students to practically apply what they learn to real-life practice.

 - Analytical skills

 - At Master's level, we expect students to be able to apply what they know to other contexts, often their own.
-In this unit, students will have the opportunity of practically applying the material the unit covers through their assessments.
-Students will develop their skills in qualitative data collection (e.g. interviews) and data analysis (e.g. thematic analysis).
+In this unit, students will have the opportunity to practically apply the material the unit covers through their assessment.
+Students will be able to develop their skills in qualitative data collection (e.g. interviews).

 |Independent study hours|